Higher Semiadditive Algebraic K-Theory and Redshift: Introduction

+Recall that $\Kinf$ is an $\infty$-semiadditive functor.
 As $\infty$-semiadditive functors can only decrease semiadditive height, we immediately get that if $\CC \in \Catpifinst$ has $\height(\CC) \leq n$ as an object of $\Catpifinst$, then $\height(\Kinf(\CC)) \leq n$ (see \cref{redshift-small}).
 Evidently, this does not exhibit the increase in height postulated by the redshift philosophy.
 Instead, the increase in height happens at the stage of categorification, turning from considering the height of objects to the height of their $\infty$-category, as in \cref{semiadditive-redshift}.
-Given $R \in \Alg(\tsadi)$, we can consider the $\infty$-category $\LMod_R^\ldbl$ of left dualizable left modules over $R$ in $\tsadi$, and we prove that it belongs to $\Catpifinst$, leading us to define $\Kinf(R) = \Kinf(\LMod_R^\ldbl)$.
-Note that $\SpTn$ is a smashing localization of $\tsadi$ by \cite[Corollary 5.5.14]{AmbiHeight}, so that if $R \in \SpTn$, then the categories of modules in $\tsadi$ and in $\SpTn$ coincide.
-Using \cref{semiadditive-redshift} and \cref{redshift-small} we deduce our main result.
+Using \cref{semiadditive-redshift} and \cref{redshift-small} we deduce our first main result.